 Watkins Regional Park (301 Watkins Park Dr., Upper Marlboro, Md.
-301-218-6770. www.pgparks.com.) is home to a miniature train, an antique carousel, playgrounds, a nature center, and the Old Maryland Farm, where the residents include cows, donkeys, llamas and rabbits.
+301-218-6770.) is home to a miniature train, an antique carousel, a “Wizard of Oz”-themed playground, a nature center and the Old Maryland Farm, where the residents include cows, donkeys, llamas and rabbits.

 Bladensburg Waterfront Park (4601 Annapolis Rd., Bladensburg, Md.
-301-779-0371. www.pgparks.com.) takes advantage of its location on the Anacostia River to offer free pontoon boat tours that are suitable for all ages, plus canoe, kayak and paddle boat rentals for older kids.
+301-779-0371.) takes advantage of its location on the Anacostia River to offer pontoon boat tours ($2 per Prince George’s County resident, $3 nonresident) that are suitable for all ages, plus canoe, kayak and paddle boat rentals for older kids.
 Back on solid ground, there’s a B&O Railroad caboose to explore, playgrounds, a riverside walk and a museum covering the War of 1812’s Battle of Bladensburg.

 Hours for attractions at the parks vary seasonally, so check before you make the drive.

 An underutilized resource for Washingtonians of all ages, the Arboretum is home to more than 400 acres of woods, trails, ponds and display gardens, plus the captivating National Bonsai Museum and the original columns from the U.S. Capitol.
-You can take the tram for a guided tour, starting April 4, or have kids find their favorite places in the National Grove of State Trees.
 During the spring, self-guided weekend tours take you to 40 different types of flowering cherry trees on the Arboretum grounds.
-A word of caution: The only bathrooms are at the Administration Building.
-Conveniently, that’s also the only place to buy ice cream for a post-picnic treat.

 A perfect day out for older and sportier kids, Upton Hill boasts six baseball and three softball batting cages with a variety of pitch speeds.
 Play the 18-hole miniature golf course and you’ll come across the 140-foot Hole No. 10, which Arlington County says is one of the longest in the world.
 There are bocce courts, miles of hiking trails, picnic groves and, from Memorial Day to Labor Day, a waterpark that’s fun for the whole family.